 Navio is one of the latest and most advanced surgical technologies for partial knee replacement.
-Hedley Orthopaedic Institute is the first physician’s office in the Southwest to offer this state-of-the-art robot-assisted procedure to patients.
+Steward Orthopedic & Sports Medicine Center is the first physician’s office in the Southwest to offer this state-of-the-art robot-assisted procedure to patients.

 - Phase I Final Report (Part C): Effects of Advanced Medical Technologies – Musculoskeletal Diseases.
 Medical Technology Assessment Working Group: Assessing the Impact of Medical Technology Innovations on Human Capital.
 Duke University Center for Demographic Studies, Prepared for the Institute for Medical Technology Innovation, January 31, 2006.

 - Hall et al., “Unicompartmental Knee Arthroplasty (Alias Uni-Knee): An Overview With Nursing Implications,” Orthopaedic Nursing, 2004; 23(3): 163-171.

 - Brown,NM, et al., “Total Knee Arthroplasty Has Higher Postoperative Morbidity Than Unicompartmental Knee Arthroplasty: A Multicenter Analysis,” The Journal of Arthroplasty, 2012.

 - Repicci, JA, et al., “Minimally invasive surgical technique for unicondylar knee arthroplasty,” J South Orthopedic Association, 1999 Spring; 8(1): 20-7